 Sample Craft Beers at Some of Saratoga's Finest Breweries

 Did you know Saratoga is home to a slew of reputable breweries?
 Artisanal Brew Works on Geyser Road, pictured above, always has something new and exciting going on.
 Check their website for a weekly can release and current beers on draft.
 They also have some cans only available at the tap room, like Picture Day IPA #5 "Lorenz" and Blackberry in the Glasses Wheat.

-If you're looking to branch out from beer Yankee Distillers, also in Clifton Park, is worth checking out.
+If you're looking to branch out from beer, Yankee Distillers in Clifton Park is worth checking out.
 They're a farm distillery that distills all their products in small batches on-site, in Italian-made copper stills.
 They specialize in cocktails made from bourbon, rye, and vodka.

 Don't End Your Visit Without Stopping by the Saratoga Farmers' Market!

 The Saratoga Farmers' Market on High Rock Avenue is widely known as one of the prime markets in the Capital Region.
 Make a point to stop by this market during your Saratoga visit!
 While most operate once a week during the summer, you can visit the Saratoga Farmers' Market on Wednesdays and Saturdays during the summer, and on Saturdays in the winter; the winter market is held at the Lincoln Baths building in Saratoga Spa State Park.

 The Saturday market alone boasts over 70 vendors.
 Besides farm fresh produce from local growers, you can also pick up specialty food items like peanut butter from the Saratoga Peanut Butter Company, cheese curds from Argyle Cheese Farmer, and hard cider from the Slyboro Cider House.